Uralkali: Sponsorship

 Uralkali was a minor sponsor for Sahara Force India F1 Team and its rebranded team in 2018 season.

 In 2021, it was announced that Uralkali would become the title sponsor of Haas F1 Team after Nikita Mazepin, son of Dmitry Mazepin, signed with the team for the 2021 season.
 Uralkali also sponsors Hitech GP's cars in the GB3 Championship.

 In February 2022, as a consequence of the 2022 Russian invasion of Ukraine, Haas removed the branding of its sponsor Uralkali from its cars and equipment and eventually terminated Uralkali's sponsorship contract, as well as Mazepin's driver contract, which was based on the sponsorship deal, in March.
 In August 2024, it was reported that Haas has to reimburse US$9 million to Uralkali for the cancelled sponsorship contract by a Swiss arbitrator two months prior.
-This resulted in Dutch bailiffs and police entering the Haas paddock during the 2024 Dutch Grand Prix weekend to valuate their assets for Uralkali to potentially seize should the company did not receive payment by 26 August.
+This resulted in Dutch bailiffs and police entering the Haas paddock during the 2024 Dutch Grand Prix weekend to value their assets for Uralkali to potentially seize, should the company not receive payment by 26 August.
 On 23 August, Haas team owner Gene Haas confirmed the team has made the payment but it was complicated by the Russian sanctions.
 On 26 August, Uralkali confirmed the receipt of the payment and Haas was allowed to leave the country.